-This project aims to identify the different ash species growing in arboreta in Britain, collect shoots for grafting onto UK native ash rootstock and then plant out onto sites where Chalara is known to be present.
+This project aims to identify the different ash species growing in arboreta in Britain, collect shoots for grafting onto UK native ash rootstock and then plant out onto sites where ash dieback is known to be present.
 Trees have been monitored for infection rates and survival across the various species.

-Plant out successfully grafted trees in statistically replicated trials on three sites known to be infected with ash dieback
+- Plant out successfully grafted trees in statistically replicated trials on two sites known to be infected with ash dieback

-Consider possibility of introducing Chalara tolerance into UK native ash by hybridising with species that demonstrate high levels of tolerance.
+- Consider possibility of introducing ash dieback tolerance into UK native ash from species that demonstrate higher tolerance using conventional tree breeding techniques

 Funding and partners

 - This contract is being co-ordinated by Richard Buggs of Queen Mary University of London

 - THAPBI is funded under the auspices of the Living With Environmental Change Partnership with support from the Biotechnology and Biological Sciences Research Council, Department for Environment, Food and Rural Affairs, Economic and Social Research Council, Forestry Commission, Natural Environment Research Council and the Scottish Government

 - Main funder (80%) is BBSRC as part of the LWEC framework